liip/LiipFunctionalTestBundle/README.md

 1. Only to remove records of tables;
 2. Truncate tables.

-The first way is consisted in using the second parameter `$append` with value `true`.
+The first way is consisted in using the second parameter `$append` with value `false`.
 It allows you **only** to remove all records of table.
 Values of auto increment won't be reset.
 ```php
 $fixtures = $this->loadFixtureFiles(
     array(